VAT Registered Persons List

 Who must register for VAT?

-Any person carrying on a “Taxable Activity” activity (other than a produce supplier) where annual gross turnover has exceeded the registration threshold of $100,000.
+Any person carrying on a “Taxable Activity” (other than a produce supplier) where annual gross turnover exceeds the registration threshold of $100,000.

 How to register?